github/developer.github.com/content/guides/rendering-data-as-graphs.md

     erb :lang_freq, :locals => { :languages => languages.to_json}

-We're iterating over each key-value pair in our object, and just pushing them into a new array.
+We're simply iterating over each key-value pair in our object and pushing them into a new array.
 The reason we didn't do this earlier is because we didn't want to iterate over our `language_obj` object while we were creating it.

-Now, _lang_freq.erb_ is going to need some JavaScript code to support rendering a bar graph.
+Now, _lang_freq.erb_ is going to need some JavaScript to support rendering a bar graph.
 For now, you can just use the code provided here, and refer to the resources linked above if you want to learn more about how D3 works: